loopbackio/loopback.io/pages/en/lb2/Installing-on-MacOS.md

 If you haven't already installed Node, download the [native installer from nodejs.org](http://nodejs.org/download) and run it.

-{% include tip.html content="

-For best results, use the latest LTS (long-term support) release of Node.js.
+{% include tip.html content="For best results, use the latest LTS (long-term support) release of Node.js." %}

-" %}

 ## Install StrongLoop